-Both heaters are extremely popular models, so if the previous model is out of stock, you can feel confident buying this one since it’s almost an exact duplicate in terms of functions.
+Both of these heaters are extremely popular models, so if the previous model is out of stock, then you can feel confident buying this one because it’s almost an exact duplicate in terms of functions.

-Just follow our tip about buying a 20 lb. to 1 lb. tank adapter and you can easily use this propane heater as an indoor unit without any concerns.
+Just follow our previous tip about buying a 20 lb. to 1 lb. tank adapter to make it a safe indoor propane heater for home use without any concerns.

 At first glance, this heater doesn’t look too fancy.